SaraAlert/SaraAlert/API.md

 ### Updating
 An update request creates a new current version for an existing resource.

 **PLEASE NOTE:** This means that if certain attributes of the resource are omitted in the `PUT` requests, they will be replaced with `nil` values, as is expected with `PUT` requests.
-The Sara Alert team is planning on supporting `PATCH` requests to support that kind of update in the future.
+The Sara Alert team is planning on supporting `PATCH` requests in the future to support updates where only fields that should be changed need to be included.

 <a name="update-put-pat"/>